Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 TOZO NC9 Wireless Earbuds

-Budget earbuds with gaming mode, active noise cancellation, 8-hour battery, charging case adds 32 hours, premium build feel, highly rated by customers with 1,600+ reviews.
+Budget earbuds with gaming mode, active noise cancellation, 8-hour battery, charging case adds 32 hours, premium build feel, Well-reviewed on Amazon with 1,600+ reviews.
 TOZO is a budget brand that doesn't skimp on build quality.
 NC9 feels premium despite budget price.
 Gaming mode reduces latency significantly.
 ANC is functional (not premium but adequate).
 8-hour battery + 32-hour case is excellent (play all week on one charge).
 The case looks premium.

 ✓ Why GiftedPicks chose this

 Premium feel for budget price.
-ANC is good, gaming mode reduces latency, case charging is excellent. highly rated by customers.
+ANC is good, gaming mode reduces latency, case charging is excellent.
+Well-reviewed on Amazon.
 Good balance of build quality and affordability.
 Performance-per-dollar ratio is the best we've seen in this category this year.

 ⚠ Not ideal for